 Search This Site...

 Although the parish did not originally have a building of its own, within two years the new congregation erected a church on Howard Street at New Montgomery.
-The parish at that time had nearly 400 communicants, and was flourishing under the leadership of the Rev'd F.M.
-Lathrop, Advent's first Rector.
+The parish at that time had nearly 400 communicants, and was flourishing under the leadership of the Reverend Francis M. McAllister, Advent's first Rector.

-The Rev'd Herbert Parrish, former Rector of the Anglo-Catholic parish of St Mary the Virgin, San Francisco, became Advent's new Rector.
+In 1900, the Reverend Herbert Parrish, former Rector of the Anglo-Catholic parish of St Mary the Virgin, San Francisco, became Advent's new Rector.
 He accepted his new position with assurance from the Vestry that he would have a free hand in regard to both finance and liturgy.

 Almost overnight, Church of the Advent became an Anglo-Catholic parish, a tradition which continues to this day.
 By the time he stepped down in 1905, the congregation was looking forward to a healthy future.

 Then on Easter Wednesday, April 18 1906, disaster struck.
 The church building was completely destroyed.
 Fr.
 Charles Lathrop (the second Lathrop) has left us a detailed account of that day and of his efforts.
 Soon after, some parishioners managed to secure a pre-fab building from a ship headed for Alaska.
 It was put up at the current site on Fell Street and became the third church.